 However, the vast majority (i.e the self-employed and retirees) need to arrange their own cover.
 You need to think about your personal requirements and your attitude to risk.
 For example, if you have children they are likely to need orthodontic treatment and the Sécu will reimburse 193.50€ per semester for a maximum of six semesters.
 The average cost is between 600-1200€ per semester and treatment time frequently extends beyond six semesters.
 This can be a massive financial outlay so in this situation, it makes total sense to choose a policy providing maximum cover and offering an annual fixed fee payment for years falling outside the six semester period.
 Equally, if you are a retired couple whose only dental requirements are general maintenance, then you will be able to select a policy with a lower level of cover.
 Many policies also offer benefits such as home help in the case of incapacity and treatments such as osteopathy.

-Health insurance is a complicated subject so using an independent broker who is not tied to any one company, is an easier way to proceed than trying to work it all out for yourself.
-You will obtain personalised cover that is right for your individual situation, you will almost certainly get better cover for the same (if not considerably less) cost and have the reassurance of someone being able to deal with claims for you should you run into difficulties.
+Health insurance is a complicated subject.
+So using an independent broker who is not tied to any one company, is an easier way to proceed than trying to work it all out for yourself.
+You will obtain personalised cover that is right for your individual situation.
+Moreover, you will almost certainly get better cover for the same (if not considerably less) cost and have the reassurance of someone being able to deal with claims for you should you run into difficulties.

 CATHARINE’S TOP TIP: